DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Theoretical Analysis of DOMAIN

-\end{theorem} where $\hat{Q}_{1}^{\pi}$ and $\hat{Q}_{2}^{\pi}$ are the $Q$-value function of DOMAIN and COMBO in learned policy $\pi$ respectively. $d(s)$ represents the state distribution of any data set, and $d_{\hat{\mathcal{M}}}^{\pi}(s)$ represents the distribution of states under the learned model.
-The detailed proof of this theorem can be found in Appendix \hyperref[proof2]{B}.
-When the data set corresponds to an offline dataset, the data points $(s, a)$ with higher densities in $d(s, a)$ exhibit smaller model prediction errors, implying $w(s,a)$ approaches zero.
-The generated model data is more likely to be concentrated in-distribution region, indicating $d_{\hat{\mathcal{M}}}^{\pi}(s)$ is large.
-Hence, Equation \eqref{eq16} is readily satisfied, indicating that the conservatism of DOMAIN is weaker than that of COMBO.
+The detailed proof of this theorem can be found in Appendix C. When the dataset is the offline dataset, the data points $(s, a)$ with higher densities in $d(s, a)$ exhibit smaller model prediction errors, which implies $w(s,a)$ approaches zero.
+The generated model data is more likely to be concentrated in-distribution region, indicating $d_{\widehat{\mathcal{M}}}^{\pi}(s)$ is large.
+Hence, Eq. \eqref{eq16} is readily satisfied, indicating that the conservatism of DOMAIN is weaker than that of COMBO.